 For current continuing students only.
 New freshmen and transfers must contact the Office of Admissions to cancel.

-Submit this form and contact the offices below:
+Submit the Cancellation Form Fall 2014 and contact the offices below:

 Office of the Registrar:

 For Cancellation of Fall 2014 Registration—By Friday, August 22, 2014, submit written notice that you will not attend the Fall 2014 semester and want your course registration cancelled.
 Notice should be sent to Rhonda Stills via e-mail email@example.com or faxed to 540-654-2145.

 For Leave of Absence—If you plan to re-enroll at UMW, you must submit a Request for Leave of Absence form before the Fall semester begins on August 25, 2014.
 Forms are available on the Registrar’s webpage or in the Office of the Registrar for BA, BS, and BLS students, and at the Stafford Campus for BPS, MBA, and MED degree-seeking students.

 Office of Student Accounts:

 By Friday, August 22, 2014 submit written notice to the Office of Student Accounts that you will not attend the Fall 2014 semester and request a refund of any tuition paid for Fall.
 Please note that there is a mandatory processing fee due at the time of cancellation.
 If you have an outstanding balance on your account, please discuss plans for payment.
 Any questions concerning the Fall semester bill address letter to:

 1301 College Ave.